Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/asserting-response.md

 xpath "//h2" not exists                             # Similar assert for h2
 ```

-### JSONPath assert {#jsonpath-assert}
+### JSONPath assert

-Check the value of a [JSONPath](https://goessner.net/articles/JsonPath/) query on the received HTTP body decoded as a JSON
+Check the value of a [JSONPath] query on the received HTTP body decoded as a JSON
 document.
-Body assert consists of the keyword `jsonpath` followed by a predicate function and value.
+Body assert consists of the keyword `jsonpath` followed by a predicate
+function and value.

 Let's say we want to check this JSON response: